RAKSHIT-MANGLA/viva/VIVA/README.md

-This  demonstrates Git merge conflict resolution in new branch.
+This  demonstrates Git merge conflict resolution in new .